-On the basis of our risk assessments, together with our assessment of the company's overall control environment, our judgement was that performance materiality was 75% (2019: 75%) of our planning materiality, namely €3m (2019: €2.6m).
+On the basis of our risk assessments, together with our assessment of the company's overall control environment, our judgement was that performance materiality was 75% (2020: 75%) of our planning materiality, namely €2.25m (2020: €3m).
+We have set performance materiality at this percentage due to the design of company controls and low incidence of misstatements in prior periods.